nicolasberube/Arzette_Randomizer/README.md

 # Logic rules assumptions
 Daimur has been modified to only take damage if you have collected the 5 Jewel Shards and has the Purple Magic, as opposed to the default vanilla game that only requires Purple Magic.

 All keys are non-fungible (unique).
 They technically are in the vanilla game, but there is no actual way of knowing which one you collect except by going to the appropriate location and test it.
-A modification of the key sprites might be needed.
+A modification of the key sprites might be needed before activating the inclusion of the keys in the item pool.

 NPC spawn rules are local.
 For example, Cypress needs you to have the Lantern for him to spawn in Faramore.
 If Cypress' randomised location is now in Caves, then this Caves location will be left empty until you get the Lantern.